Unlinked monotone regression

-Note that computing the estimator of $m$ in practice as described in Algorithm \ref{alg:gradient-descent} requires computation of the gradients $\frac{\partial}{\partial m_i} \MM_n(\bs m)$, where we use the same slight abuse of notation as in \eqref{eq: Mm}.
+Note that computing the estimator of $m$ in practice as described in Algorithm \ref{alg:active-set} generally requires computation of derivatives of $\MM_n$, e.g., the gradients $\frac{\partial}{\partial m_i} \MM_n(\bs m)$, where we use the same slight abuse of notation as in \eqref{eq: Mm}.
 The gradient depends on $\Phi_\epsilon$ and is given by \eqref{eq: gradient}.
 Hence, in the case where $\Phi_\epsilon$ is unknown, the gradient cannot be computed directly and has to be replaced by an appropriate estimator.
 In the setting of longitudinal responses, we have

 where $\Phi_{\epsilon'}$ denotes the common distribution function of $\epsilon_1',\dots,\epsilon_n'$ and where for all $m\in\RR$, $B(m)=E(\Phi_{\epsilon'}(\epsilon'+m))$.
 With $\hat\Phi$ the empirical distribution function based on the sample $\epsilon^*_1, \ldots \epsilon_{\ny}^*$, the gradient can be estimated by